NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 * A title.
 This is the display message of the boss bar.
 * The progress from 0 to 100.
 * The color.
 This determines what color the boss bar will appear when it is shown to clients.
 * The style.
-This determines how many segments, if any, the boss bar will be split in to.
+This determines how many segments, if any, the boss bar will be split to.

 Let's start with methods in `BossBarManager`:
 * `BossBarManager#createBossBar(String, float, BarColor, BarStyle` - Creates new bossbar using direct values.
 * `BossBarManager#createBossBar(String, String, String, String` - Creates new bossbar.
-Accepts all of the previous as strings, to allow for placeholders, though the given placeholders must match the requirements (progress will be a number, color and style matching enum names).
+Accepts all the previous parameters as strings, to allow for placeholders, though the given placeholders must match the requirements (progress will be a number, color and style matching enum names).
 * `BossBarManager#getBossBar(String)` - Returns bossbar by name defined in config.
 * `BossBarManager#toggleBossBar(TabPlayer, boolean)` - Toggles all bossbars for specified player.
 The boolean flags whether toggle message defined in messages.yml should be sent to the player or not.
 * `BossBarManager#hasBossBarVisible(TabPlayer)` - Returns `true` if player has bossbars visible, `false` if disabled using toggling.